-Our go-to cookie recipe for nearly 20 years.
-Based on Mark Bittman's recipe for Refrigerator (Rolled) Cookies in How To Cook Everything, one of our all-time favorite cookbooks.
-Very simple, not too sweet, delicious.
+My go-to cookie recipe for nearly 20 years.
+Very simple, not overly sweet, delicious.
 Feel free to gussy them up with the decoration of your choice (suggestions below).

 Makes at least 3 dozen cookies, depending on size.

 3 cups all-purpose flour, plus more to roll out the dough